openframeworks/ofBook/chapters/memory/chapter.md

 }
 ```

 The compiler won't fail there but if we try to execute the application it'll crash since `a` is no longer owned by ofApp::setup.
 Having to explicitly use `move` tries to solve that problem by making the syntax clearer, however after using move, we can't use that variable anymore except through the vector.
-More modern langauages like [Rust](http://www.rust-lang.org/) completely solve this by making the compiler detect these kind of uses of moved variables and producing a compiler error.
+More modern languages like [Rust](http://www.rust-lang.org/) completely solve this by making the compiler detect these kind of uses of moved variables and producing a compiler error.
 This will probably be solved at some point in C++, but for now you need to be careful to not use a moved variable.

 ### shared_ptr

 As we've seen before, sometimes having unique ownership is not enough and we need to share a pointer among several owners.
-In C++11 or later, this is solved through `shared_ptr`.
-The usage is pretty similar to `unique_ptr`, we create it like:
+In C++11 or later, this is solved using the `shared_ptr` data type.
+The usage is similar to `unique_ptr`, we create it like:

 ```cpp
 void ofApp::setup(){